-It is the responsibility of the parking permit holder to properly display the permit (right side, front windshield for automobiles, and rear fender for motorcycles.)
-Incorrect display of the parking permit may result in the issuance of a parking ticket and associated fine.
-If an alternative vehicle is used by a parking permit holder, a temporary parking permit must be obtained from the Stockdale Center Office.
+It is the responsibility of the parking permit holder to properly display the permit (right side, front windshield not in a tinted area for automobiles, and rear fender for motorcycles.)
+Incorrect display of the parking permit may result in f a parking ticket and fine.
+If an alternative vehicle is used by a parking permit holder, a temporary parking permit must be obtained from the Stockdale Center Office or the Business Office.

 Monmouth College reserves the right to temporarily or permanently change all parking rules and regulations in order to make improvements or to facilitate operations.
 Students, faculty and staff will be informed of such changes by public notice (lot signage, electronic bulletin board, email, etc.).

 Vehicle owners or parking permit holders who have received more than four parking tickets during an academic year may be required to permanently remove their vehicles from campus, and no refund will be provided.
 Vehicle owners or parking permit holders who are required to permanently remove their vehicles, but fail to do so will be referred to the appropriate administrative office (Student Affairs, Personnel, etc.) for disciplinary action.

 1. Parking in all Monmouth College parking lots or College-maintained streets requires the appropriate College-issued parking permit.
 A parking permit does not guarantee the holder a parking space or a parking space in a specific lot.
 The responsibility of finding an authorized parking space rests with the permit holder.
 Lack of preferred parking is not considered a valid excuse for violation of traffic and parking regulations.